Calathella

 Calathella is a genus of fungi in the mushroom family Marasmiaceae.
-According to the Dictionary of the Fungi (10th edition, 2008), the genus contains nine species found in Europe and North America.
-The genus was circumscribed by the English mycologist Derek Reid in 1964.

 Description

 The genus contains fungi that produce small tubular or cup-shaped cyphelloid fruit bodies.
 The fruit bodies are characterized by encrusted surface hairs with rounded tips, uniform basidia (swollen at the base), and spores that range in shape from oblong-elliptical to cylindrical.

+Taxonomy

+The genus was circumscribed by the English mycologist Derek Reid in 1964.
+According to the Dictionary of the Fungi (10th edition, 2008), the genus contains nine species found in Europe and North America.

+In 2025, a new mangrove-associated species of Calathella was described in Thailand and named C. sirindhorniae after princess Maha Chakri Sirindhorn.